-To understand how and why massage is so versatile and successful, you first need to accept a few basic "big picture" concepts about the human body.
+To understand how and why massage is so versatile and successful, you first need to accept some basic “big picture” concepts about the human body.

 • ANY nerve in the body can be impinged by misalignment of the Temporomandibular Joint – TMJ (jaw joint).
 As the jaw opens, it can impinge the Dura Mater, the outer of three membranes – known as Meninges (as in Meningitis) – around the brain and spinal chord through which all nerves must pass.
 TMJ problems are often caused by muscle imbalances elsewhere in the body.

-• It is tight or weak muscles that pull bones and joints out of alignment in the first place (unless the problem is caused through accident or injury).
+• It is tight or weak muscles that pull bones and joints out of alignment in the first place (unless the problem is caused through accident, injury or birth deformity).

 • EVERY organ, system, muscle and structure in the body requires OXYGEN (from breathing) to function.
 The body also needs to expel waste air (carbon dioxide) and other waste products.
 If the respiratory processes of inhaling and exhaling (and other waste removal) don’t work properly, it can create adverse effects (minor or major) in any system or function throughout the body.